 Let’s say you have an e-commerce store and your survey uncovers that an overwhelming number of customers are frustrated with your checkout process.
 This is your cue to review and change the process so that customers are encouraged to come back.
 To simplify your checkout process, examples of updates to test include:

-After you make these changes, send the survey to customers again and ask them to rate their experience.
+After you make these changes, send the customer satisfaction survey to customers again and ask them to rate their experience.
 Include a text box for customers to include specific details about what they like and don’t like about the changes.
 Use this information as a guide for making additional changes or for verifying that what you’ve changed works.

 On the flip side, surveys also help you identify what happy customers appreciate about your brand and products.
 If they like your product selection or email campaigns, this is encouragement to continue doing more of the same thing.